 The student will be assigned a specialised Online Supported Mode assessor, who will guide and support them during their training journey.
 The student will have the opportunity to join live online teaching with our OSM training staff, or view the training videos to watch at a time that suits them.
 Through the use of technology, including video conferencing, there is no requirement for you to attend a seminar in person.
-OSM students are encouraged to attend an end of term assessment day at a seminar location if they are able, and wish to do so.)
+(If possible however, OSM students are welcome and encouraged to attend an end of term assessment day at a seminar location if they are able, and wish to do so.)

 All students will require: